Dmitry Mazepin: Major appointments (2003–present)

-Mazepin was the president of Sibur, a subsidiary of major gas producer Gazprom, in 2002 and held the position until 2003.
-He was invited to take up the position to replace Jacob Goldovsky, who was arrested for illegally removing assets belonging to Gazprom from the company.
-Mazepin was tasked to return these assets under Gazprom's operational control, as well as stabilize the at the time deeply indebted business.
-The company underwent extensive technical audits to restart idle capacity and several issues relating to worker welfare, including pay arrears and housing conditions, were resolved.
-Mazepin also sought to diversify Sibur's revenue sources, signing a MOU on gas processing with Sibneft in 2003.
+Mazepin was appointed president of Sibur, a subsidiary of the major gas producer Gazprom, in 2002, and held the position until 2003.
+He was invited to take up the role in order to replace Yakov Goldovsky, who had been arrested for illegally removing assets belonging to Gazprom from the company.
+Mazepin was tasked with returning those assets to Gazprom's operational control and with stabilising what was, at the time, a deeply indebted business.
+The company underwent extensive technical audits in order to bring idle capacity back into production, and a number of issues affecting worker welfare—including pay arrears and housing conditions—were resolved.
+Mazepin also sought to diversify Sibur's revenue base, signing a memorandum of understanding on gas processing with Sibneft in 2003.

-In 2004, Mazepin created his own company in the sector after leaving Sibur.
-Constructive Bureau, a company controlled by Mazepin, acquired a majority stake in Kirovo-Chepetsk Chemicals Plant in a public auction, outbidding Gazprom.
+In 2004, after leaving Sibur, Mazepin established his own company in the sector.
+Constructive Bureau, a firm controlled by Mazepin, acquired a majority stake in the Kirovo‑Chepetsk Chemicals Plant at a public auction, outbidding Gazprom.
 Mazepin became chairman of the board of the plant in 2005.
-Constructive Bureau later also acquired stakes in Perm-based joint-stock companies Halogen and Minudobrenia, Berezniki Azot and Volgograd-based Khimprom (transferred to Renova in 2006).
+Constructive Bureau subsequently acquired stakes in the Perm‑based joint‑stock companies Halogen and Minudobrenia, Berezniki Azot, and the Volgograd‑based Khimprom (transferred to Renova in 2006).